-Tammaro et al. presented data from their combined experience in Rome, Italy, and Barcelona, Spain, and focused on lesions similar to those found in infections caused by members of the Herpesviridae family.35 In particular, they described the case of a woman from Barcelona who developed numerous, isolated vesicular lesions on the back 8 days after the diagnosis of COVID-19.
-In the same paper, they identified, among 130 COVID-19 patients hospitalized in Rome, two (1.5%) cases presenting with isolated erythematous-vesicular herpetiform lesions on their trunk accompanied by mild pruritus.
+Tammaro et al. presented data from their combined experience in Rome, Italy, and Barcelona, Spain, and focused on lesions similar to those found in infections caused by members of the family Herpesviridae.35 In particular, they described the case of a woman from Barcelona who developed numerous, isolated vesicular lesions on the back 8 days after the diagnosis of COVID-19.
+In the same paper, they identified, among 130 patients with COVID-19 hospitalized in Rome, two (1.5%) cases presenting with isolated erythematous-vesicular herpetiform lesions on their trunk accompanied by mild pruritus.

-Some cutaneous rashes encountered in association with COVID-19 were characterized by a petechial component, 15,19,24,25 which may have been secondary to thrombocytopenia.
-These cases were not included in the purpuric "vasculitic" pattern of our classification because, in our opinion, petechial lesions in such circumstances were only an accompanying finding of inflammatory non-vasculitic eruptions which were predominantly characterized by macular or maculo-papular lesions.
-Petechial lesions could also represent a secondary phenomenon during the natural evolution of the exanthem, as described in a case in which a maculopapular rash became purpuric one week later.
-Erythematous-purpuric, maculopapular and petechial lesions with a tendency toward a flexural or periflexural distribution have also been reported.
-24,25
+Some cutaneous rashes encountered in association with COVID-19 were characterized by a petechial component,^{15,19,24,25} which may have been secondary to thrombocy-topenia.4 These cases were not included in the purpuric

-Vasculopathic/vasculitic lesions
+'vasculitic' pattern of our classification because, in our opinion, petechial lesions in such circumstances were only an accompanying finding of inflammatory nonvasculitic eruptions, which were predominantly characterized by macular or maculopapular lesions.
+Petechial lesions could also represent a secondary phenomenon during the natural evolution of the exanthem, as described in a case in which a maculopapular rash became purpuric 1 week later.15 Erythematous-purpuric, maculopapular and petechial lesions with a tendency towards a flexural or periflexural distribution have also been reported.^{24,25}

-In a retrospective observational French study, seven patients presented with vascular lesions as follows: violaceous macules with "porcelain-like" appearance (n=1), livedo (n=1), non-necrotic purpura (n=1), necrotic purpura (n=1), eruptive cherry angiomas (n=1) chilblain-like lesions alone (n=1) and associated with Raynaud's phenomenon (n=1).33
+Vasculopathic or vasculitic lesions

-Manifestations defined as petechiae, tiny bruises or livedoid eruptions have been linked to COVID-19, as reported by an article in a newsmagazine published by the Society of Hospital Medicine.45 Furthermore, it was speculated that these manifestations may be a result of small blood vessel occlusion whose pathogenic mechanisms (e.g., neurogenic, microthrombotic or immune complex-mediated) are as yet unknown.
+In a retrospective observational French study, seven patients presented with vascular lesions as follows: violaceous macules with 'porcelain-like' appearance (n = 1), livedo (n = 1), non-necrotic purpura (n = 1), necrotic purpura (n = 1), eruptive cherry angiomas (n = 1), chilblain-like lesions alone (n = 1) and chilblain-like lesions associated with Raynaud phenomenon (n = 1).33 Manifestations defined as petechiae, tiny bruises or livedoid eruptions have been linked to COVID-19, as reported by an article in a news magazine published by the Society of Hospital Medicine.45 Furthermore, it was speculated that these manifestations might be a result of small-blood-vessel occlusion, whose pathogenic mechanisms (e.g. neurogenic, microthrombotic or immune complex mediated) are as yet unknown.